GeomScale/volesti/examples/general_sampling/README.md

    - ESS
    - Time

-There are many custom parameters you can modify:
+There are many custom parameters you can modify.
+Unfortunatelly, you currently need to modify the source code:

 # Choosing your desired sampling method